RetroPie/RetroPie-Docs/docs/Doom.md

 You may now transfer the `DarkHour.wad` file to this location via SFTP or Samba.

-Next you'll want to create a new script that we will use to launch The Darkest Hour from EmulationStation.
+Next, you'll want to create a new script that we will use to launch The Darkest Hour from EmulationStation.

 To do this, type: